Delta Air Lines: Corporate identity

 Delta's logo, often called the "widget", was originally unveiled in 1959.
-Its triangle shape is taken from the Greek letter delta, and recalls the airline's origins in the Mississippi Delta.
+Its triangle shape is taken from the Greek letter delta, and recalls the airline's early history operating in the Mississippi Delta.
 It is also said to be reminiscent of the swept-wing design of the DC-8, Delta's first jet aircraft.

 Delta's current livery is called "Upward & Onward".
 It features a white fuselage with the company's name in blue lettering and a widget on the vertical stabilizer.
 Delta introduced its current livery in 2007 as part of a re-branding after it emerged from bankruptcy.
-The new livery consists of four colors, while the old one (called "colors in motion") used eight.
+The new livery consists of four colors, while the old one (called "colors in motion") uses eight.
 This meant the switch saved the airline money by removing one day from each aircraft's painting cycle.
 The airline took four years to repaint all of its aircraft into the current scheme, including aircraft inherited from Northwest Airlines.

-Design collaborations

-In 2017 Delta introduced in-flight serviceware designed by the Italian homewares company Alessi.
-The pieces are used in its premium cabins: Delta One, First Class and Delta Premium Select.
-Detla has also collaborated with TUMI and Kiehl's to provide amenity kits in its premium cabins and SkyClubs.

 Environmental initiatives

 In 2008, Delta Air Lines was given an award from the United States Environmental Protection Agency's Design for the Environment (DfE) program for its use of PreKote, a more environmentally friendly, non-hexavalent chromium surface pretreatment on its aircraft, replacing hazardous chemicals formerly used to improve paint adhesion and prevent corrosion.
 In addition, PreKote reduces water usage by two-thirds and reduces wastewater treatment.

 PreKote is also saving money by reducing the time needed to paint each airplane.
 With time savings of eight to ten percent, it will save an estimated more than $1 million annually.

+Despite having purchased 9.7 million metric tonnes of carbon offsets in 2022, Delta was in the process of moving away from such investments to reduce the company's carbon footprint by the end of March of that year and was instead focusing on reducing emissions from company operations.
+In May 2023, Delta Air Lines received a consumer class action lawsuit filed in Central California U.S. District Court over marketing claims that the company is the world's first carbon neutral airline.

 In popular culture

 Deltalina

-As part of the re-branding project, a safety video featuring a flight attendant showed up on YouTube in early 2008, getting over 1 million views and the attention of news outlets, specifically for the video's tone mixed with the serious safety message.
+As part of the re-branding project, a safety video featuring a flight attendant was posted on YouTube in early 2008, getting over 1 million views and the attention of news outlets, specifically for the video's tone mixed with the serious safety message.
 The flight attendant, Katherine Lee, was dubbed "Deltalina" by a member of FlyerTalk for her resemblance to Angelina Jolie.
 Delta had considered several styles for its current safety video, including animation, before opting for a video presenting a flight attendant speaking to the audience.
 The video was filmed on a former Song Airlines Boeing 757-200.

+On-time performance

+In 2023, Delta flights arrived at their destination on time 84.72% of the time, compared to the North American industry average of 74.45% per Cirium.
+Delta completed 98.82% of its scheduled flights.